 You might think you know what fermented black beans are, especially if you eat a lot of Mexican food, but you might be surprised.
 These are not the black beans you'll find in Mexican cooking.
-Fermented black beans, which are also called salted or dried black beans, are made from soybeans that have been dried and fermented with salt; other spices such as chilies or wine and possibly ginger might be added.
+Fermented black beans, which are also called salted or dried black beans, are made from soybeans that have been dried and fermented with salt; other ingredients such as chiles, wine, and ginger might be added.

 Where to Buy Fermented Black Beans

 Fermented black beans are sold in plastic bags in Asian markets.
-At home, remove the beans from the package and store in a sealed container in a cool, dark place.
+Remove the beans from the package and store them in a sealed container in a cool, dark place.
 The beans will last for several months.
 You can also find fermented black beans sold in jars.
 These can be used instead if necessary, but they don't have as much flavor.

-If you don’t live near an Asian market, premade black bean sauce is often available in the international or ethnic section of many supermarkets.
+If you don’t live near an Asian market, premade black bean sauce is often available in the international section of many supermarkets.
 You can also buy both fermented black beans and premade black bean sauce at several online stores specializing in Asian ingredients.
 Lee Kum Kee is a good brand to look for.
 You can use black bean sauce in pinch as a substitute, but it's not quite the same thing as fermented black beans.

-Fermented black beans are also called Chinese black beans, dried black beans, salted black beans, dul see, and tausi.
+Fermented black beans are also called Chinese black beans, dried black beans, salted black beans, douchi, and tausi.